 - University of Arizona, BSBA

-- Promote fiscal responsibility to secure our City’s financial future
+- STOP hiring expensive and unnecessary City Hall Executive Staff to Promote fiscal responsibility to secure our City’s financial future

-- Reduce the rampant use of expensive consultants
+- STOP the rampant use of expensive consultants

 - Support a Strong Bond with MBUSD